mvolkmann/blog/src/flutter.md

 ## Hot Reloading

 Flutter has great hot reloading!

+If the app is run from a terminal with `flutter run` then hot reloading will only occur if focus is moved to the terminal and the "r" key is pressed.

+If the app is run from a compatible editor, the app will automatically update after saving code changes without losing state.
-This requires using a compatible editor which includes Android Studio, IntelliJ, VS Code, and emacs.
+Compatible editors include Android Studio, IntelliJ, VS Code, and emacs.
-After every code change is saved Flutter updates the running app without losing state.

 When using VS Code, install the Flutter extension.
 This provides great auto-complete support.

-Run the app from VS Code by selecting
+To run a Flutter app from VS Code, select
 Run ...
 Start Debugging or Run ...
 Run Without Debugging.
 The simulated or real device to use can be selected from a menu in the VS Code footer.

-If the app is run from a terminal with `flutter run` then hot reloading will only occur if focus is moved to the terminal and the "r" key is pressed.

 ## Running on Devices